 Weekends and holidays

 On weekends and holidays, all hours of the day are off-peak.
 The demand for electricity in the province is less.
 Therefore, electricity rates are lower on weekends and holidays.
-Here’s a list of the Time-of-Use holidays.
+Below is a list of the Time-of-Use holidays for 2014:

 How are Time-of-Use rates set?